Stand Out With an Undergraduate Degree From Webster

 Earn Your BFA in Acting From the Sargent Conservatory of Theatre Arts

-Webster University’s Sargent Conservatory of Theatre Arts offers a Bachelor of Fine Arts degree in Acting.
-We train students to perform in a wide range of styles and with complex material, both classical and current.
+Webster University’s Sargent Conservatory of Theatre Arts Bachelor of Fine Arts degree in Acting trains students to perform in a wide range of styles and with complex material, both classical and current.
 Our focus on storytelling skills prepares our students for success on stage and on screen.
 Voice and speech, movement and acting classes form the core curriculum every semester.
-As the training sequence progresses, students hone and apply the principal tools taught in the core to an array of stylistic approaches, from Greek and Shakespearean verse to the early realism of Chekhov and Ibsen and from the farces of Molière and Oscar Wilde to the contemporary plays of Dominique Morisseau and Paula Vogel.
+As the training sequence progresses, students hone and apply the principal tools taught in the core to an array of stylistic approaches, from Greek and Shakespearean verse to the early realism of Chekhov and Ibsen, and from the farces of Molière and Oscar Wilde to the contemporary plays of Dominique Morisseau and Paula Vogel.

 Choose Webster for Your BFA in Acting